-Agreed and Requested a Payment Plan by John Smith

-PAYMENT PLANS (For Recoupments Greater Than \$25,000)

-If your recoupment is greater than \$25,000 you may be eligible for a payment plan.
+Agreed and Requested a Payment Plan by John Smith PAYMENT PLANS (For Recoupments Greater Than \$25,000) If your recoupment is greater than \$25,000 you may be slightle for a payment plan.
 Payment plans are not guaranteed and apply only to active contracts.
-It the contract terminates prior to the completion of the recoupment any payment plan that was granted no longer applies.

-- If your recoipment is for a twelve-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months. - If your recoupment is for a tivelve-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months.
-If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve fewer than the requested number of payments in the payment plan.

-HHSC Rate Analysis Department must receive your written request for a payment plan at one of the below addresses by hand delivery.
-U.S. mail, special mail delivery, or smail (faxes will not be accepted).
-A payment plan request must be received no later than the "Review Period Expires" date shown above and below.
+It the contract terminates prior to the recoupment, any payment plan that was granted no longer applies. • If your recoupment is for a healter-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months. • If your recoupment is for a breaker-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months. • If your recoupment is for a breaker-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months. • If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve fewer than the requested number of payments in the payment plan.
+HHSC Rate Analysis Department must receive your written request for a payment plan request must be received for the in-Review Period Explorer date shown above and below.
 A payment plan request not received by the stated deadline will not be accepted.
-A payment plan request post-marked prior to the stated deadline but received after the due date will not be accepted.
+A payment plan request must be received in received.
+A payment plan request post marked prior to the stated deadline will not be accepted.
+A payment plan request prior marked prior to the stated deadline will not be accepted.